 Dimension 4: Children as Active Participants in Society

-- Establishing Kids and Youth clubs training their leaders
+- Establishing children's clubs and training their leaders

-- Carrying out activities that broaden children’s worldview and gives them confidence to reach their potential
+- Carrying out activities that broaden children’s worldview and gives them the confidence to reach their potential

 - Raising awareness of HIV/AIDS through peer educators